NyanKiyoshi/pytest-django-queries/README.md

 ## Comparing Results

-When running pytest, pass the `--django-backup-queries` (can take a path, optionally) then you can run `django-queries diff` to generate results looking like this:
+You can run `django-queries backup` (can take a path, optionally) after running your tests then rerun them.
+After that, you can run `django-queries diff` to generate results looking like this:

 <a href='./docs/_static/diff_results.png'>
   <img src='./docs/_static/diff_results.png' alt='screenshot' width='500px' />